JKonTiki/github_hub/README.md

 ## Limitations

-Project has not been optimized for variable media queries, and will particularly not layout well on mobile devices.
+Project has not been optimized for different window sizes, and will particularly not layout well on mobile devices.

 ## Specs